epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-refactoring/legacy-logging/java/README.md

 - Copy a question located in the prompt.txt file to the chat window
 - Submit the question
 - Open the project code-refactoring/legacy-logging/java
-- Open the DateHandler class
+- Open the OrderService class
 - Change the class implementation to the suggested implementation
 - Add all necessary imports